10 Tips to Set Your Virtual Trade Show Booth Apart

 However, it does create a new challenge of connecting with conference attendees virtually.
 You cannot speak with leads face-to-face, hand out branded swag gear, or capture the attention of people passing by.

-Additionally, companies are facing greater challenges in terms of competition at these events.
+Additionally, companies are facing greater challenges in terms of the competition at these events.
 According to Statista’s research, the number of exhibitors in trade shows has increased by over 30% for the past three years.
 However, the number of attendees has declined by 46% between 2019 to 2020 alone.

 This means that businesses need to go to significant efforts to stand out in a virtual trade show by creating a booth that attracts virtual attendees.
 So, how can you make a long-lasting impression in a virtual conference with your booth?